Martin023/come-pitch-here/README.md

 If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/martin023/come-pitch-here/issues/new) by including your search query and the expected result.

 ## TO DO's
--Improve user interface.
+- Improve user interface.
--Profile picture addition.
+- Profile picture addition.

 ### License